johnhayn-es/johnhayn-es/index.md

 My career, thus far, has combined three interconnected disciplines; design, growth and storytelling.
 This combination enables me to do the work I do today:

+* Definition of design principles; establishing the fundamental purpose of the design function within the organisation
-* Strategy, vision and mission; crafting design strategies to help the company reach its goals and communicate them across the team
+* Strategy, vision and mission; implementing design strategies to help the organisation reach its goals
 * User research and validation; I'm a proponent for placing user-centred design at the heart of the Agile process, conducting field studies and surfacing insights quickly so that the team can make faster decisions
 * Design assets; I use Figma to create boards and prototypes to communicate my ideas
 * Measuring value; I am data-driven and well-versed in writing SQL (PostgresQL and MySQL) to query databases and building custom reports to visualise and interpret the data